 The judge struck out the Brazilian Tax Claims and the Philippine Tax Claims on the basis that the Purchaser did not give proper notice of them.

-The judge contrasted notices under paragraph 4, which governed the making of a claim and were a condition precedent to liability, with notices under paragraph 13.1, which merely notified the existence or likely existence of a claim, in contract to notice of a claim being advanced.
+The judge contrasted notices under paragraph 4, which governed the making of a claim and were a condition precedent to liability, with notices under paragraph 13.1, which merely notified the existence or likely existence of a claim, in contrast to notice of a claim being advanced.

 He also noted paragraph 12, which provided that the Seller would not be liable, if a breach was capable of remedy, to the extent that it was remedied within 60 days following a notice under paragraph 4.
 This provision did not apply here as the breaches alleged were not capable of remedy.
 However, the judge said, it reinforced his conclusion that “reasonable details” for the purposes of paragraph 4 must at least identify the particular warranty so that the consequences which flowed from it could be put right.